Ranitagd/purpleplum-java-assignment/README.md

 	spring.jpa.hibernate.ddl-auto=update
 	spring.jpa.properties.hibernate.dialect=org.hibernate.dialect.MySQL8Dialect
 	spring.jpa.show-sql=true

+	# AES Secret Key for Encryption (16 bytes for AES-128)
+	aes.secret.key=1234567890abcdef

 #### 4. Build the Project Using Maven:
 	mvn clean install

 #### 5. Run the Spring Boot Application

+#### 7. Implement Encryption and Decryption
+	The customer’s customerIdentifierNumber field is sensitive information and is encrypted before storing it in the database.
+	When the Get API is called the customerIdentifierNumber is descrypted back and returned.

 #### 6. Test the APIs
 	You can now test the APIs using Postman or directly via browser for simple GET requests.